SnickerdoodleLabs/protocol/documentation/sdql/adding-new-queries.md

 ## 1. Parsing the query
 First step in the implementation is parsing the query and building the AST (Abstract Syntax Tree).
 This is done by the **Query Parser package**.

-3. Parsing the new query requires an interface (we call them blocks) to be defined that resembles the query structure which will be a part of [**ISDQLQueryObject**](/packages/objects/src/interfaces/ISDQLQueryObject.ts).
+1. Parsing the new query requires an interface (we call them blocks) to be defined that resembles the query structure which will be a part of [**ISDQLQueryObject**](/packages/objects/src/interfaces/ISDQLQueryObject.ts).
 The [**SDQLParser**](/packages/query-parser/src/implementations/business/SDQLParser.ts) converts a query schema into AST.
 So, we need to define an AST element for the new query.
-For most of the web2 data, we have an abstraction layer called "**AST_PropertyQuery**".
-Maybe, you may not need to new AST elements.
-If you define an new element it must extend from **AST_Query**.

 ```mermaid
 erDiagram